Looking for more leads on LinkedIn?

-Because you’re asking them to opt-in on your Lead Gen form, you’ll want to choose the groups most likely to want continuous content from you.
+Because you’re asking them to opt-in on your form, you’ll want to choose the groups most likely to want continuous content from you.

 As you can see, there are multiple options to choose from.
-Target location is required and should be set to where your customers are.
+The target location is required and should be set to where your customers are.

 So, if you offer services nationwide you would select “United States” to target users throughout the country.
 Alternatively, if you only offer your service locally you would enter in that specific city or state.

 All other fields are optional and can be targeted based on a number of qualities like degrees held, skills listed on profiles, LinkedIn groups they belong to, age, gender, years of experience and more.
 Again, the better you know your audience, the more helpful these functions will be.